Choosing by means of approval-preferential voting. The path-revised approval choice: Existing methods and desirable properties

-As we have already said, in this connection we will follow a different approach where degrees of belief are dealt with in a way that does not rely on the standard probability theory.

-In the same spirit as example~(\ref{eq:ex4e}), Condorcet gives the following one (\cite[p.\,34--35]{crepel:1990}, \cite[p.\,241]{mclean-hewitt:1994}):
+In the same spirit as example~(\ref{eq:ex4e}), Condorcet gives the following one (\citealt[p.\,34--35]{crepel:1990}; \citealt[p.\,241]{mclean-hewitt:1994}):

 where he assumes a large number of candidates and, although he does not use approval bars, he explicitly says that all voters consider $c$ worthy of the place.
-So the Condorcet winner~$a$ is considered the worthiest candidate by a slight majority, but $c$ is considered worthy by unanimity.
+So~$a$ is considered the worthiest candidate by a slight majority, but $c$ is considered worthy by unanimity, and so it might be a more appropriate choice than $a$ (especially if the latter were disapproved by the second set of voters).
 By the way, this and other examples show that Condorcet was accepting the possibility of making a choice different from the Condorcet winner.